remnrem/luna-doc/docs/ref/manipulations.md

  - as only whole records are written to disk, the final part of an EDF (that is shorter than the new record size) may be truncated

+<h3>Methods</h3>

+The low-level record (block) size of the EDF is changed by reorganizing samples into records of the specified duration.
+This operation is required when the original record size is incompatible with a desired epoch length or imposes an unnecessary read-performance penalty.
+The modified EDF is immediately written to disk; any trailing samples that do not fill a complete record at the new block size are discarded.

 <h3>Parameters</h3>